josephdfox/AI-in-Entrepreneurship-Education/README.md

 Public repository for use of AI in Entrepreneurship Education.
 There are two primary files that can be used at this time - the [technical cookbook](https://github.com/josephdfox/AI-in-Entrepreneurship-Education/blob/main/AIEE-Cookbook-Online.ipynb) and the [prompt cookbook](AIEE-Cookbook-Prompt.md).
 Both files will be added to over time.

 You can use prompts in any LLM like [ChatGPT](https://chat.openai.com/) or even [OpenAI's Playground](https://platform.openai.com/playground).
-You'll also see that the technical side of this uses [LangChain](https://github.com/hwchase17/langchain) - it is super easy to change out any LLM there, so even if you see an older model you can use LangChain's built-in interoperatability to switch to newer models.
+You'll also see that the technical side of this uses [LangChain](https://github.com/hwchase17/langchain) - it is easy to change out any LLM there, so even if you see an older model you can use LangChain's built-in interoperatability to switch to newer models.

-## Auto GPTs

-I am starting to add things in on automated agents and what entrepreneurs can do with them.
-You can follow along some experiments with the tool used, the prompts and costs included here: https://www.notion.so/eeai/Research-80f98257473847148aa85742f265c2c1

-## Using this stuff
+## Usage

 The technical cookbook is availble as a [Notebook](https://jupyter.org/).
 You will need your own API key from [OpenAI](https://openai.com/).
 The Technical Cookbook has been updated to incoprorate LangChain's ChatGPT integration.